ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   where application ignores these errors.

-# IANA Considerations
+# IANA Considerations {#iana}

-RFC-EDITOR: Please remove this section before publication.

-This document has no Actions for IANA.
+This document creates a new registry group entitled "TAPS Transport Properties" with two registries: "Transport Property Domains" and "Well-Known Generic Transport Properties".
+Their use is described in {{transport-properties}}.

+## Transport Property Domains {#property-domains}

+## Well-Known Generic Transport Properties {#generic-properties}

 # Security Considerations